Pinealon

 Important Disclaimer

 This material is provided strictly for educational and informational purposes related to peptide research and experimental neuroregulatory compounds.
-Pinealon is a biologically active peptide with limited modern Western clinical validation and incompletely characterized long-term safety data.
+Pinealon (EDR peptide) is a biologically active tripeptide with limited human clinical evidence and incompletely characterized long-term safety data.
 Information presented here should not be interpreted as medical advice, treatment recommendations, or encouragement of unsupervised use.

 • Vial Size: 10 mg